yamunajayan/Leetcode-questions/README.md

 ## 3. Top K Frequent Elements - <span style="color: orange;">Hash Map + Sort Approach</span>
 Use a hash map to count frequency of each element, then sort by frequency and return the top `k` values.

+## 4. Longest consequtive number without sorting :- Hashset approach
+Use hashset, loop through set and check if (num-1) not exists then start count and add while loop